Revere Ware: Pre-1968 trademarking

 Featuring far thicker copper cladding and steel walls, items produced prior to 1968 are the pieces most collectors seek.
 Most are identifiable by a "double ring" trademark.
 The earliest Revere Ware products, produced in 1939, may have a trademark that includes the name Riding Revere, as initially Revere Ware had not decided on the branding of their new product.
 Despite securing a patent for their copper cladding process in 1942, pieces from 1939–1946 featured a Pat.
 Pend. stamp underneath the logo.
 From 1946–1968 pieces feature the most prominent trademark logo, the large double ring containing the Revere head outline, Copper Clad – Stainless Steel and Revere Ware.
 Below are the words Made under Process Patent.
 Production initially all took place in Rome, NY, but starting in 1949 expanded to California and then Illinois.
 Items made at these plants included additions to the Trademark; Riverside, CA or Clinton, IL.
 Pieces made in Rome, NY are identified by not including a place of manufacture, prior to 1974.

 Post-1968 trademarking

 Starting in 1968, the trademarking on the bottom of Revere Ware utensils became simplified.
 Gone was the distinct "double ring" marking, and any mention of patent processes.
 This coincided with reduction in thickness of the copper cladding and the stainless steel walls.
 While reducing the material used for manufacture cut costs, it has been recognized as noticeably lowering quality and durability.
 Still, Revere Ware remained in demand, and pieces from the 1968–86 era continue to be popular entry items for collectors.
-The new, simplified trademark featured the familiar Revere silhouette, flanked by 1801, the year of the companies origin.
+The new, simplified trademark featured the familiar Revere silhouette, flanked by 1801, the year of the company's origin.
 Below this, in stark lettering, was printed REVERE WARE, with an identifying marker for the size of the utensil (a new feature) and the location of manufacture.